-From: Carroll, Ronan Sent: Wednesday, 31 August 2016 17:40 To: McAllister, Charlie Subject: FW: Personal Information redacted by the USI HCN Personal Information redact
+From: Carroll, Ronan Sent: Wednesday, 31 August 2016 17:40 To: McAllister, Charlie Subject: FW: Personal Information redacted by the USI HCN Personal Information redacted by the USI

 Please can you read the series of emails.
 Suffice to say that although the outcome for the pt would not be any different, this as you know is not the issue that needs to be dealt with.
 Await your thoughts Ronan